BasedAgents/smart-contracts/docs/Tokenomics.md

 #### Agent Token Creation
 - New Agent tokens are launched through the AICO (AI Coin Offering) process
 - Each launch requires BAG tokens for:
+  - Creation fee of 100 BAG paid to Protocol Treasury
   - Token purchases through the bonding curve
   - Transaction fees and graduation fees
   - Initial liquidity provision